A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Affected Products

-• CodeGenieApp serverless-express versions up to 4.17.1
+• CodeGenieApp serverless-express versions up to and including 4.17.1

 Discovery Timeline